-- 15. Vincent Price and John Zaller, "Measuring Individual Differences in Likelihood of News Reception" (Paper delivered at the Annual Meeting of the American Political Science Association, San Francisco, August 1990). - 16.
+- Vincent Price and John Zaller, "Measuring Individual Differences in Likelihood of News Reception" (Paper delivered at the Annual Meeting of the American Political Science Association, San Francisco, August 1990). - 16.
 Patterson and McClure, The Unseeing Eye, 110. - 17.
 Ibid., appendix, esp.
 193-195. - 18.
-The question wording for the dependent variables in this table were as follows: "Richard Nixon favors honoring our commitments to other nations: 1) extremely likely, 2) quite likely, 3) slightly likely, 4) not sure, 5) slightly unlikely, 6) quite unlikely, 7) extremely unlikely"; "George McGovern favors an immediate pull-out of all U.S. troops from Vietnam: 1) extremely likely, 2) quite likely, 3) slightly likely, 4) not sure, 5) slightly unlikely, 6) quite unlikely, 7) extremely unlikely"; "Richard Nixon will win the presidential election: 1) extremely likely, 2) quite likely, 3) slightly likely, 4) not sure, 5) slightly unlikely, 6) quite unlikely, 7) extremely unlikely"; "Richard Nixon will win the presidential election: 1) extremely likely, 2) quite likely, 3) slightly likely, 4) not sure, 5) slightly unlikely, 6) quite unlikely, 7) extremely unlikely"; and "There are many problems of concern to people today.
+The question wording for the dependent variables in this table were as follows: "Richard Nixon favors honoring our commitments to other nations: 1) extremely likely, 2) quite likely, 3) slightly likely, 4) not sure, 5) slightly unlikely, 6) quite unlikely, 7) extremely unlikely"; "George McGovern favors an immediate pull-out of all U.S. troops from Vietnam: 1) extremely likely, 2) quite likely, 3) slightly likely, 4) not sure, 5) slightly unlikely, 6) quite unlikely, 7) extremely unlikely"; "Richard Nixon will win the presidential election: 1) extremely likely, 2) quite likely, 3) slightly likely, 4) not sure, 5) slightly unlikely, 6) quite unlikely, 7) extremely unlikely, 3 and "There are many problems of concern to people today.
 Based on your own everyday experiences, what one political problem matters most to you personally?" (openended responses coded 1 for mention of foreign affairs and 0 for other topics).
 The question wording for the control variables included here is given in the Appendix. - 19.
 The model also shows that Republicans, conservatives, and whites were likely to see Nixon as electable; and the people likely to see Nixon as honoring commitments were Republicans, the well-educated, whites, and those with high newspaper exposure.
-Individuals most likely to believe McGovern favored withdrawal from Vietnam were the welleducated and those with high newspaper exposure.
+Individuals most likely to believe McGovern favored withdrawal from Vietnam were the well-educated and those with high newspaper exposure.
 Most of the respondents who thought foreign affairs was the most important problem facing the country were women.